rganes5/Learn_JavaScript-NodeJs_Mid-Adv/README.md

-You can find basic javaScript programs,workouts and demonstration.
+You can find basic, mid level to advanced javaScript programs,workouts and demonstration.